 Immerse Yourself in Dance

 The Bachelor of Fine Arts program in Dance Performance develops technically sound, intellectually diverse and creatively expressive dance artists and educators who can contribute significantly to the art form and society.
 The curriculum provides students with opportunities for strong and varied technical preparation in modern dance forms, classical ballet, jazz styles, improvisation and composition as well as opportunities for performance and the presentation of original choreography.
 The program also provides students with experiences in other art forms and disciplines.

 The Dance Performance program prepares students for careers as professional dancers, choreographers and dance educators.
 Dancers and choreographers work in a variety of industries, such as public and private educational services, which includes dance studios and schools, as well as colleges and universities; performing arts companies, which include dance, theater, and opera companies; and amusement and recreation venues, such as casinos and theme parks.

-Related areas of employment include fitness facilities and therapeutic modalities such as dance science and medicine, physical and occupational therapy, dance therapy, massage therapy.
-Concert dance performance supports careers in theatre: stage management, designing for costumes, lights, sets and sound, and in arts administration.
+Related areas of employment include dance curation, dance administration, and therapeutic modalities such as dance science and medicine, physical and occupational therapy, dance therapy.

 Admission & Audition Requirements